Butter paper vs baking paper comparison

 Butter Paper, also known as greaseproof paper, is the classic kitchen companion found in almost every Indian household.
 It's thin, smooth, and slightly translucent — used mostly for wrapping food items like sandwiches, chapatis, or baked snacks.

-The key feature of Butter Paper is its oil and moisture resistance.
-It doesn’t allow grease or water to pass through easily, making it ideal for wrapping and storing food hygienically.
+The key feature of Butter Paper Rolls and Butter Paper Sheets is its oil and moisture resistance.
+It doesn't allow grease or water to pass through easily, making it ideal for wrapping and storing food hygienically.

 What Is Baking Paper?